ast-hugger/fabulae/text/pressurised.md

 He began to pace slowly before the apparatus, his hands clasped behind his back.

 'I confess that initially I was at a loss to understand how such tampering might be accomplished.
 This machine is unlike any I have previously encountered.
 Its principle of operation is entirely novel.
-I am accustomed to examining devices where the mechanism is transparent—where gears turn shafts, where springs release catches, where the physical arrangement of parts determines the outcome.
+I am accustomed to examining devices where the mechanism is transparent—where gears move gears, where springs release catches, where the physical arrangement of parts determines the outcome.
 Here, the physical components—the tubes, the valves, the chambers—appeared entirely intact.
 There were no signs of damage, no evidence that anyone had altered the mechanical structure of the apparatus.'

 Holmes stopped pacing and turned to face the assembly.

 'It was then that I recalled Professor Thripp's explanation of how the machine acquires its knowledge.
 Unlike a clock or a steam engine, whose behaviour is determined solely by its physical construction, this machine's behaviour is shaped by something far more ephemeral: the arrangement of holes punched into thousands upon thousands of cards.
 The tubes and valves are merely the vessel.
-The true essence of the machine—its knowledge, its patterns of association, its capacity to produce coherent responses—resides in those holes.'
+The true essence of the machine—its knowledge, its associations, its capacity to produce coherent responses—resides in the patterns of those holes.'

 He moved to the rear of the machine, where the large wooden boxes stood.